 A combination of lifestyle changes and medication is typically used to help treat familial combined hyperlipidemia.
 The goal of treatment is not to cure the disorder, but to reduce the risk of heart disease.

-Medication is prescribed when lifestyle changes are not enough to lower cholesterol levels.
+Medication is prescribed when lifestyle changes aren’t enough to lower cholesterol levels.
 Every drug has a different effect on cholesterol.
-Statins, fibrates, nicotinic acid, and bile acid-sequestering resins may be prescribed, depending on your individual situation.
+Some of the following medications may be prescribed, depending on your individual situation: